Land Restoration and Climate-Smart Agriculture in Burkina Faso

 Using spatial analysis, climate data, excel-based modeling, and financial analysis, this integrated cost-benefit analysis demonstrates the massive potential of NBI to restore land and combat desertification, promote sustainable agricultural practices and reduce climate-related displacement, overall aiding communities with climate change adaptation.

-1. The nature-based and hybrid interventions perform better than the grey infrastructure alternative, while delivering further socioeconomic benefits.
-For every 1 USD invested, NBI delivers USD 14.8 in benefits.
+Our assessment found that nature-based and hybrid interventions perform better than the grey infrastructure alternative, while delivering further socioeconomic benefits.
+For every 1 USD invested, NBI could deliver USD 14.8 in benefits.
+This implementation of NBI can be replicated, scaling across Burkina Faso and beyond, to effectively combat droughts, desertification and sustain rural livelihoods.